-Local artist Val Brains has embarked on an ongoing project near the TxA headquarters at 500 Chicon.
+Local artist Val Brains has embarked on an ongoing project near the Texas Architects headquarters at 500 Chicon.
 With a construction walkway as her canvas, she has transformed the sidewalk into a piece of public art and a source of neighborhood conversation.

 Brains, who generally paints at the graffiti park, is an author illustrator used to working in a much smaller format.
 But her work at the park was getting covered over quickly, so she found a new canvas.

 “I like the idea of having something in my own neighborhood — my friends can see me at work,” she says.
 The east side’s ubiquitous construction walkways provided the perfect place to display her art.
 The wood is rough ply, but smooth enough to paint, describes Brains, and the jut-outs are a fun thing to try to resolve with non-linear shapes.
 It’s as close as she has gotten to public oil painting, but with cheaper materials.
 She has even invested in custom traffic cones for safety at the site.